crochethk/klang-compiler/the-klang-language.md

 ### If-Else
 ```
 if {condition} {
-    // then do smth.
+    // then do sth.
 } else {
-    // do smth. else
+    // do sth. else
 }
 ```
 - `{condition}` - Expression evaluating to a boolean value